mobarski/nim-for-python-programmers/README.md

 # Nim for Python Programmers

-Collection of code snippets that facilitate the transition from Python to Nim.
+An assortment of code snippets designed to ease the transition from Python to Nim.

+While similar in objective to the [Nim for Python Programmers guide](https://github.com/nim-lang/Nim/wiki/Nim-for-Python-Programmers) on the Nim language's official GitHub page, this collection focuses more on individual lines of code and their Nim equivalents.